jqtangust/FilmRemoval/README.md

 ## 📢 **News and Updates**

-- ✅ Apr 29, 2024.
+- ✅ May 06, 2024.
 We release the code of Film Removal.
-- ✅ Apr 29, 2024.
+- ✅ May 06, 2024.
 We release the dataset of Film Removal.
 Check this Google Cloud link for [DOWNLOAD](https://drive.google.com/file/d/1oi2KyF1ShQqaoF38A02OupDZ4CNvEap3/view?usp=sharing).

 ## ▶️ **Getting Started**